embermap/ember-cli-tailwind/README.md

 }
 ```

-You could now even pass Sass variables as Tailwind, since you can set those variables before `@import`'ing Tailwind:
+You could even use Sass variables inside of Tailwind's config, since you can set those variables before `@import`'ing Tailwind:

 ```js
 // tailwind/config/colors.js